 Types of butter

-Butter is mostly made form cows’ milk.
-In the past, cream was collected from the raw milk and then churned.
+Butter is mostly made from cows’ milk.
+In the past, the cream was collected from raw milk and then churned.
 This was and still is the best butter, also known as raw cultured butter.

 Cultured butter in the shops isn’t made the old-fashioned way.
-It’s rather made with pasteurised cream and cultures are added to finished butter.
+It’s rather made with pasteurized cream and cultures are added to the finished butter.

 Unsalted (also called continental) butter is made as above without bacterial cultures added.
 Salted butter as the name says, has salt added.